coder-selvarajan/ios-knowledgebase/iOSdev/CodeSigning.md

 - Introduced with the iOS Appstore from the beginning
 - Its a security technology
-- it certifies the app was created by the listed author
+- It certifies the app was created by the listed author
 - The system can detect any changes to a signed app.
   - It can detect whether the change is introduced accidentally or by a mallicious code
 - We participate as developer: signing identity and we sign the apps